Skip to Content

 Looking directly up through a sandstone rock formation with clear blue sky behind

-Once you summit the bank, continue to walk directly underneath Fay Canyon Arch.
+Once you summit the bank, stand directly underneath Fay Canyon Arch.
 Look up to see a surprisingly wide gap between the arch and the main red rock cliff wall behind.

 The reverse face of Fay Canyon Arch is almost perfectly flat, as though it was sliced with a knife.